gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -08 to -09 ## {#sec-08-09}

+* The url-path "ace-group" is used.

+* The signed value for 'client_cred_verify' includes also the scope.

+* Clarified non intended meanings of 'clientId'.

+* Registration of the resource type rt="core.osc.gm".

 ## Version -07 to -08 ## {#sec-07-08}

 * AIF specific data model to express scope entries.